Connor Embree

-Connor Embree is an American football coach and former player who is the wide receiver coach for the Kansas City Chiefs of the National Football League (NFL).
+Connor Embree is an American football coach and former player who was most recently the wide receivers coach for the Kansas City Chiefs of the National Football League (NFL).
 He played college football at UNLV and Kansas.

 College career

 Embree was a four-year letterman as a halfback and a flanker after playing as a quarterback and free safety in high school.
 He played at the University of Nevada, Las Vegas in 2010 during his true freshman season, but was ultimately redshirted.
 He transferred to the University of Kansas where he played from 2011 to 2013.
 He sat out during his redshirt freshman season in 2011 due to transfer rules.
 He did not see any game action in 2012.
 He played in 10 games during the 2013 season where he made 16 punt returns for 182 yards.

 Coaching career

 Blue Valley West High School (Kansas)

 Embree began his coaching career in 2014 at his alma mater, Blue Valley West High School where he was hired as their offensive coordinator.